 Born and raised in Saudi Arabia, Dr. Al-Issa completed his studies at the University of Imam Muhammad bin Saud Islamic University, where he earned a Master’s degree and a PhD in Comparative Judicial Studies (Constitutional Law).

 Thereafter, Dr. Al-Issa held many prestigious public offices in Saudi Arabia.
-He worked as a judge in the Ministry of Justice, rising to the highest rank of Chief Appellate Judge.
+He was a former Minister of Justice from February 14, 2009 until January 30, 2015.
+Rising to the highest rank of Chief Appellate Judge.
 In April 2007, he was appointed Vice President of the Court of Grievances.
-And in February 2009, Dr. Al-Issa was appointed Minister of Justice and an Advisor at the Royal Court.

 As Minister of Justice, Dr. Al-Issa was credited both in Saudi Arabia and abroad for ushering in several key reforms, including legislative reforms in family matters, humanitarian cases, and for the rights of women.